ruihan-dong/Awesome-AMP-Design/README.md

     - APEX model itself is a MIC regressor.
 However, in this article they retrained a binary classifier ApexMIC for AMPs with high and low MIC.
 Why don’t they use regressor as rewards directly?
     - The exp. success rate is great (100%), even though there were still lots of screening rules.
     - I was confused by the supplementary figures 10-13 since these figs were not referred in the manuscript.
 They can only show the limitation of predicted MIC values.

-- *Mechanism-driven screening of membrane-targeting and pore-forming antimicrobial peptides (**bioRxiv 2025**)*
-   - 🎈 Our group's work.
-The first predictor to recognize membrane-active AMPs, even though it was just an SVM.

 - *PepSeek: Universal Functional Peptide Discovery with Cooperation Between Specialized Deep Learning Models and Large Language Model (**bioRxiv 2025**)*
     - Using general LLM like DeepSeek to predict MIC is beyond my recognition… As observed from Fig 2g, it’s true that the PCC value of proposed model is higher than other models, but all the predicted values are integers.
 Is that what we need?